Figure 1: Electrical burn of the mouth in a 10.5-month-old female rat (Scampers).

 One week post burn

 She is pretty much back to her normal self.
 The vet has given the approval to take her off the pain meds and antibiotics, and she can now start eating more semi-soft foods.
 She still has some evidence of dead tissue that hasn’t fallen off yet, but there are no signs of infection.
 The swelling of her tongue has resolved, but a small amount of scar tissue is present.
 She has some excoriation to her anal area from diarrhea (we think due to the antibiotic).
-The vet has recommended the application of A and D Ointment, and prescribed Endosorb liquid.
+The vet has recommended the application of vitamin A & D Ointment, and prescribed Endosorb liquid.

 Two weeks post burn